15x low maintenance dog breeds: house & apartment (small, medium-size, large)

 Read:

-The Yorkshire Terrier is one of the most popular family dogs for apartment living in the world, and for a good reason.
+The Yorkshire Terrier is one of the most popular family dogs for apartment living worldwide, and for good reason.
 These puppies are small but mighty, fiercely loyal companions and will follow you around everywhere you go.

 While Yorkshire Terriers require a bit more grooming than most breeds, their long and silky coat is part of what makes them so special.

-- Striking, lamb-like coat.
-Most dogs have either soft or hard fur – the Bedlington Terrier has both, resulting in a coat that can feel almost like wool when cropped around an inch to the skin.
+1. Striking, lamb-like coat.
+Most dogs have either soft or hard fur; the Bedlington Terrier has both, resulting in a coat that can feel almost like wool when cropped around an inch to the skin.

-- The Bedlington Terrier rarely sheds, unlike other breeds that shed all throughout the year.
+2. The Bedlington Terrier rarely sheds, unlike other breeds that shed throughout the year.
 This, combined with its short and almost wiry hair, means that you’ll be picking up a minimal amount of dog fur.

 Cavoodle